aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/datasets/datasetfind.rst

         Data Management tree.

     *dataset*
-        An element parameter into ``AllDataSets``.
+        An element parameter into :aimms:set:`AllDataSets`.
 On successful return this parameter will refer to the dataset found.

 Return Value